Chicken Fried Rice

-Chicken Fried Rice is amazing!
+Chicken fried rice is amazing!
 If you are anything like us, we could eat this everyday.
 Who doesn’t like fried rice?
 This makes a great side dish to any meal.
 Tasty and delicious.
 Not only as a side dish, this could be a meal in itself.

 We like to go to Benihana to get our fix of chicken fried rice.
 This recipe is super good and cheaper to make, plus you end up with leftovers, which is always a good thing.
 Now we just make this recipe at home to satisfy our cravings!

-- 6 C cooked rice (2 cups uncooked rice)
+- 6 cups cooked rice (2 cups uncooked rice)

 - 2 Tbs oil